orion-rs/orion/README.md

 - `no_std`: Implicit feature that represents no heap allocations.
 Enabled by disabling default features and not selecting any additional features.
 - `zeroize`: Toggles whether sensitive key material is zeroized internally.
 Enabled by default.
 - `experimental`: These APIs may contain breaking changes in any non SemVer-breaking crate releases.
+- `ct-test`: Exposes some internal functionality that is only relevant for test (used in `orion-dudect`).

 More detailed explanation of the features in the [wiki](https://github.com/orion-rs/orion/wiki/Crate-features).